 Phase indication SEI message semantics

-The phase indication SEI message provides the decoder with information about the position of luma sampling locations in cropped decoded output pictures relative to a rendering window.
+The phase indication SEI message provides the decoder with information about the position of luma sampling locations in cropped decoded pictures relative to a rendering window.
 This information may be used by a decoder to ensure the correct spatial alignment of rendered pictures, for example when switching between picture resolutions.